n1ckDotEXE/the-function-returns/README.md

 * Create a function named  `returnWhatISay` that will take a string sentence and returns that sentence

-   INPUT:  returnWhatIsay("Hello students, how are you");
+   INPUT:  returnWhatISay("Hello students, how are you");

    OUTPUT:  "Hello students, how are you";